agiletiger/ojotas/README.md

 - Supports querying relations and map those to nested objects.
 This is the what ORM stands for, mapping and not automagically generating queries.
 - Returns POJOs and then you can do as you please.
 No creation of classes that are expensive and most of the time are sent to the client as JSON.
 - Creates TS types with the result of the query for greater dev experience.
-- Checks queries in a compile step so there are no surprises in runtime.
+- Checks queries in a compile step to make sure they are always valid so there are no surprises in runtime.
+- Provides performance hints, check [issue 13](https://github.com/agiletiger/ojotas/issues/13)

 ## Providing feedback
 There is a side repo [ojotas-test-app](https://github.com/agiletiger/ojotas-test-app) to play with ojotas orm and provide feedback